raystack/meteor/docs/docs/concepts/sink.md

 ## Custom Sink

-Meteor has built-in sinks like Kafka and HTTP which users can just utilise directly.
+Meteor has built-in sinks like Kafka and HTTP which users can just use directly.
 We will also allow creating custom sinks for DRY purposes.

-It will be useful if you can find yourself sinking multiple metadata source to one place.
+It will be useful if you can find yourself sinking multiple metadata sources to one place.

 ### Sample Custom Sink